-.A23 The submission by the firm of a request to resign from the program once its peer review has commenced but has not been completed is considered not cooperating with the AE and may lead to the termination of the firm's enrollment in the program by a hearing panel of the board.
+.A23 A firm may resign from the program when it no longer performs engagements that require the firm to be enrolled in the program.
+The submission by the firm of a request to resign from the program once its peer review has commenced but has not been completed is considered not cooperating, and the firm's enrollment is subject to termination from the program as described in paragraph .14.